#lookforward

 • We understand that unexpected circumstances may arise during your participation in the program.
 Here's how we will handle such situations —

 Program Continuation: If, for any reason, you cannot continue the program during your current cohort, you are welcome to rejoin a future cohort (if it is available).
-We want to ensure that you have the opportunity to complete the program and make the most of your experience.
+We want to ensure that you have the opportunity to complete the program and make the most out of your experience.

 Certificate of Completion: To receive a Certificate of Completion for the program, you must submit the required weekly Project Kit assignments.
 This allows us to assess your understanding and progress throughout the program.
 Completing the assignments is a key requirement for receiving your certificate.

-Stipend Eligibility: If you are interested in being eligible for the $1,000 stipend, you must not only submit the accompanying Project Kits by the designated due dates, but also present your work.
+Stipend Eligibility: If you are interested in being eligible for the $500 stipend, you must not only submit the accompanying Project Kits by the designated due dates, but also present your work.
 The 10-minute presentation serves as an opportunity to showcase your learning and contributions to the program.

 We strive to be flexible and supportive to accommodate participants' needs and ensure that everyone has the chance to benefit from the program's resources and opportunities for growth.
 If you ever have questions or need assistance regarding your participation, please feel free to reach out to our program coordinators at hello@seekher.org for guidance and support.